Azure/AvereSDK/docs/azure_reference.md

 `pip install –-user azure`

-**Note:** The Azure Marketplace includes preconfigured images that you can use to quickly create an Avere vFXT cluster for Azure, or to create a cluster controller for a customized deploy or for cluster maintenance.
+**NOTE:** The Azure Marketplace includes preconfigured images that you can use to quickly create an Avere vFXT cluster for Azure, or to create a cluster controller for a customized deploy or for cluster maintenance.

 ## Azure Authentication Options